 The past few weeks have been very “meaningful” and “satisfying” for Japan’s Yuzuru Hanyu, who has won nearly every competition this season.
-Thus far, he has broken a total of ten world records.
+Thus far, he has broken a total of ten records.

-During the last week of November, the current Olympic champion demolished the world records of both the short and long programs with two close-to-perfect performances at 2015 NHK Trophy.
+During the last week of November, the current Olympic champion demolished the records of both the short and long programs with two close-to-perfect performances at 2015 NHK Trophy.
 Two weeks later, he not only replicated the success, but further improved the quality of execution at the 2015-16 ISU Grand Prix Final (GPF) in Barcelona, Spain.
-As a result, he again bettered the world record scores and brought home his third consecutive GPF gold medal.
+As a result, he again bettered the record scores and brought home his third consecutive GPF gold medal.

 Looking at the extraterrestrial scores he has recently produced, it is hard to believe that only a month ago the three-time GPF winner finished only sixth in short program segment at Skate Canada due to two invalid jumping passes which had no credit at all.
 However, that humble experience turned into the catalyst for the greater performances afterwards.